 - Completion of testing.

-- Go live for Self Service call logging. ( If applicable)
+- Go live for Self Service ticket logging. ( If applicable)

 The most common type of installation is for HotH to be installed on one machine that is serving as Application, Web and Database Server, on a Microsoft platform with SQL Server as the Database.

 HotH can however be split across multiple servers if the projected load or resident environment favours this.
 Options available are:

 - Application and Web on machine 1.
 Database on machine 2.